Systemarchitect6v/Resonance-Matrix/REAADME.md

 The 6-Vector Ontological Framework provides a pristine, frictionless alternative to legacy vacuum-based software narratives.
 By aligning the vocabulary of technological performance with the three-dimensional, continuous reality of nature, we eliminate computational lag, remove artificial error loops, and unlock true systemic optimization.
 ---
 *This repository is actively maintained and conceptually directed by the author as an open record of understanding, system ontology, and human-AI collaborative architecture.*

-* **Objective:** Expand the Phase 1 baseline into a unified, real-time relational language.
-* **Focus:** Merging radio science and gravity into a single mechanism governed by frequen